 North India is a hub of sweets.
-Yes, that's what we term as desserts in English.
+Yes, that's what we term desserts in English.
 Mouthwatering and delectable North Indian desserts are a charm for the people staying in those cities.
 Rarely you can find a household unaware of the sweets.
-Festivals, parties, ceremonial occasions, religious gathering, or a friendly meet, sweets are a must serve in the list of desserts.
-Majority of the dwellers of North India specialize in preparing the sweets, a pride to serve them to the guests.
-Exchanging or gifting a packet of sweets is considered an auspicious and authentic custom in majority of the cities.
+Festivals, parties, ceremonial occasions, religious gatherings, or a friendly meet, sweets are a must-serve in the list of desserts.
+The majority of the dwellers of North India specialize in preparing sweets, a pride to serve them to the guests.
+Exchanging or gifting a packet of sweets is considered an auspicious and authentic custom in the majority of the cities.
 So now control your breath, here I present before you an awesome collection of the most famous and delectable North Indian Desserts.

 Gajar ka Halwa

-Phirni is another variety of rice pudding, the difference being its made with grounded rice.
+Phirni is another variety of rice pudding, the difference being it's made with grounded rice.
 The Basmati rice variety is the preferable one as its ingredient.
-The dish is quite popular among the North Indian Desserts.
-It is prepared in earthen bowls that imparts an added flavour to it.
-You must have it in sequence of small quantities to slowly intake and experience its rich essence and taste.
+The dish is quite popular among North Indian Desserts.
+It is prepared in earthen bowls that impart an added flavor to it.
+You must have it in a sequence of small quantities to slowly intake and experience its rich essence and taste.
 The grounded rice brings in smoothness and richness in the taste buds.

-The ball-shaped sweet is a powerhouse of delight with its lip-smacking taste and flavour.
+The ball-shaped sweet is a powerhouse of delight with its lip-smacking taste and flavor.
 It has many varieties – boondi laddoo, besan laddoo, motichur laddoo, etc. The shape of the sweet dish is a treat to the eyes.
-The moment you watch them stuffed on a plate to serve, it is quite uncontrollable to hold your desire to savour them.
-Ghee is essential to bring in the flavour and proper binding.
+The moment you watch them stuffed on a plate to serve, it is quite uncontrollable to hold your desire to savor them.
+Ghee is essential to bring in the flavor and proper binding.
 Dry fruits are optional but adding them imparts the extra essence.

 Prepared with condensed milk, Rabri is one of the preferred North Indian desserts.
 The milk is boiled till it is dense and creamy in texture.
 It should be boiled in a low flame else the milk will burn.
-Kesar is used for garnishing the sweet dish.
+Kesar is used for garnishing sweet dishes.
 Nuts and dry fruits are also added as per preference and taste.
-Its is packed with the richness and aroma of milk, that tend to dissolve smoothly as you gulp in spoon by spoon inside your mouth.
+Its is packed with the richness and aroma of milk, which tends to dissolve smoothly as you gulp in spoon by spoon inside your mouth.

 Ever tried hot Gulab Jamun with ice cream?
-An incredible combo that you should never miss to try out.
+An incredible combo that you should never miss trying out.
 Stuffed with flour and kheer and shallow fried in oil, its ball shape is priceless.
-A sugar syrup is prepared separately and the fried gulab jamuns are dropped into it for the sweetened flavour.
+Sugar syrup is prepared separately and the fried gulab jamuns are dropped into it for the sweetened flavor.
 The sweet should be served hot and you can garnish it with crushed nuts.
 I have a unique way of intaking the sweets.
 Break a small piece with a spoon and put it inside your mouth.
 You must not bite and gulp it fast, but roll it inside your mouth.
 Feel the pulpy part and then bite and swallow.
-Thats a heavenly feeling.
+That's a heavenly feeling.